zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ![][image3]

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

 A Service-Level Objective (SLO) is a measurable goal set by the SRE (Site Reliability Engineering) team to ensure a standard level of performance during a specified period of time.
 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
 Sometimes the term SLI is used to refer to the general metric—such as uptime but really what we need in the end is an actual measurement.